rebeccaserramari/polyploid-potato-assembly/README.md

     run `snakemake` within the `kmer-counting` directory.

+Make sure to update the config files accordingly!
 2. To run the first step individually, i.e. find k-mers of length \<len\> that are uniquely present in \<targetfile\> and not in \<comparisonfile\>:

     `./polyassembly_findkmers find_kmers -r <targetfile> -s <comparisonfile> -k <kmerfile> -l <len>`